Things to Know About Myxedema Coma

 - have shortness of breath, or

 - increased swelling of the hands and feet.

 Call 911 immediately or go to the nearest Urgent Care or Emergency Department.
 Be sure to tell the doctor that the patient has hypothyroidism.

 Myxedema Coma Causes

-If you have hypothyroidism, then any of the following can contribute to myxedema coma:
+If you have hypothyroidism, any of these conditions can contribute to myxedema coma including:

 - especially lung and urine infections,

 - drugs, such as phenothiazines, amiodarone, lithium, tranquilizers, narcotics, and prolonged iodide use, and